 An entire mouth of missing teeth is bad for oral health.
 We recommend a complete denture to replace the top and bottom tooth arches.
 A partial denture replaces teeth in different parts of the mouth.

 While this is a great aesthetic solution for missing teeth, it has restrictions and costly maintenance.
 Since you won’t have full chewing force, you must eliminate many foods from your diet.
-Additionally, maintenance on dentures can be very expensive.
+Additionally, maintenance on dentures can be expensive.
 Eventually, you will have to replace your dentures.

 Dental Implants

-Dental implants are the most advanced solution for missing teeth.
-Not only do they replace the crowns of the teeth, but they also replace the teeth roots.
+Tooth implants are the most advanced solution for missing teeth.
+Dental implants not only replace the crowns of the teeth but also replace the teeth roots.
 This sophisticated solution involves placing little screw-like posts in the jawbone.
-Over three to six months, the implant posts integrate with the bone.
-Then, a dentist attaches a custom-made dental prosthesis to the implant abutment or connective piece.

-The dental prosthesis will be:
+The dental prosthesis can include:

 - A dental bridge for several consecutive missing teeth